-The reason for this is because once your pregnancy hormones kick in, your normal hair growing cycle of growing and shedding stops.
+The reason for this is because once your pregnancy hormones kick in, your normal hair growth cycle of growing and shedding stops.

 Every individual in the whole world that has hair grows and sheds it each day.

-Naturally once you have given birth and your normal cycle for growth and shedding starts again, the hair that you should have lost whist you were pregnant will now start to fall out.
+Naturally, once you have given birth and your normal cycle for growth and shedding starts again, the hair that you should have lost whilst you were pregnant will now start to fall out.

 Some women get through this process painlessly without noticing too much difference but others are not so lucky.